Security Notes for Microsoft Office Solution Developers

 About Digital Code Signing

-About Deployment of Managed COM Add-ins in Microsoft Office XP
+About Secure Deployment of Managed COM Add-ins in Microsoft Office 2007

-Modifying the Microsoft Windows® registry in any manner, whether through the Registry Editor or programmatically, always carries some degree of risk.
+Modifying the Microsoft Windows registry in any manner, whether through the Registry Editor or programmatically, always carries some degree of risk.
 Incorrect modification can cause serious problems that may require you to reinstall your operating system.
-It is a good practice to always back up a computer's registry first before modifying it.
-If you are running Microsoft Windows NT, Microsoft Windows 2000, Microsoft Windows XP, or Microsoft Windows 2000, you should also update your Emergency Repair Disk (ERD).
+It is always a good practice to back up a computer's registry first before modifying it.
+If you are running Microsoft Windows NT, Microsoft Windows 2000, Microsoft Windows XP, or Microsoft Windows Server 2003, you should also update your Emergency Repair Disk (ERD).

 For information about how to edit the registry, view the "Changing Keys and Values" Help topic in the Registry Editor (Regedit.exe) or the "Add and Delete Information in the Registry" and "Edit Registry Information" topics in the Registry Editor (Regedt32.exe).

-To comply with Office XP security, managed COM add-ins (COM add-ins targeting the common language runtime) must be digitally signed, and users' security settings should be set in the Office Trust Center to allow add-ins in your Office applications.
+To comply with Office 2007 security, managed COM add-ins (COM add-ins targeting the common language runtime) must be digitally signed, and users' security settings should be set in the Office Trust Center to allow add-ins in your Office applications.
 Additionally, you will need to incorporate into your managed COM add-in project a small unmanaged proxy called a shim to avoid unexpected security warnings.
 For details, search for "deployment managed add-ins" in the MSDN Library.